OBDS-Training/OBDS_Open_Workshop_Materials/2_Conda_intro_CCB_Rcourse.md

     $ nano ~/.bashrc

-Then on the line where we added `alias obdsenv='conda activate base'` at the beginning of this tutorial (step 7) add a second command to activate your obds environment (replace obds-rnaseq with whatever you called your obds env in step 3 above)
+Then on the line where we added `alias obdsenv='conda activate base && conda deactivate && conda activate base'` at the beginning of this tutorial (step 7) add a second command to activate your obds environment (replace obds-rnaseq with whatever you called your obds env in step 3 above)
 *Note we always want to conda activate base and then activate your environment of interest as this then allows you to use the `which` command to get the conda path - this is useful later on in pipelines*

-    alias obdsenv='conda activate base && conda activate obds-rnaseq'
+    alias obdsenv='conda activate base && conda deactivate && conda activate base && conda activate obds-rnaseq'

-*Note: If you are on a differnt cluster or your own laptop you can set your .bashrc to automatically activate the base (and any other environment) without having to type your alias shortcut.
+*Note: If you are on a different cluster or your own laptop you can set your .bashrc to automatically activate the base (and any other environment) without having to type your alias shortcut.
-The CCB cluster terminal and Microsoft remote desktop sometimes have issues becuase the environments can take a little while to activate sometimes, so to avoid wierd error messages and behavoir we activate our conda enviromentments after we open a terminal and log onto the system.
+The CCB cluster terminal and Microsoft remote desktop sometimes have issues because the environments can take a little while to activate sometimes, so to avoid wierd error messages and behavoir we activate our conda enviromentments after we open a terminal and log onto the system.
 If your working on your home computers or another cluster you can add the following commands after your `source` command.*

     ### Source conda